General Louis Emmanuel Rey

 Arc de Triomphe: EEL REY on the west pillar

-In August of 1808 Rey was appointed chief of staff to Gouvion St. Cyr's corps in the Army of Spain.
+In August of 1808 Rey was appointed chief of staff to Gouvion St. Cyr's V Corps in the Army of Spain.
 He went on to serve at Barcelona and the first siege of Tarragona and then commanded a reserve brigade.
-In 1811 Rey was appointed Governor of Saint-Sébastien where he would remain for the next few years.
-After the French loss of the Battle of Vitoria in June of 1813, the British laid siege to Saint-Sébastien which Rey heroically resisted.
+In 1811 Rey was appointed governor of Saint-Sébastien where he would remain for the next few years.
+After the French loss of the Battle of Vitoria in June of 1813, the British laid siege to Saint-Sébastien which Rey continually resisted.
 He took part in two sorties and repulsed multiple assaults from the enemy.
 Unfortunately for Rey, at the end of August an explosion of a magazine caused a panic among his men and they could not prevent the British from making their way into the city.
-Rey fell back into castle where he and his men continued to hold out until they finally ran out of food and then surrendered.
+Rey fell back into the castle where he and his men continued to hold out until they finally ran out of food and then surrendered.

 Rey was married to the sister of General Curial.